 There may come a point in your life where you or a loved one gets arrested and has to post bail.
 Sometimes this can be caused by a simple accident, false arrest, or being at the wrong place at the wrong time.
-Nobody wants to wait in jail until trial, so it’s best to have a Surety Bond Jail service in mind before an incident occurs.
+Nobody wants to wait in jail until trial, so it’s best to have a surety bail bond service in mind before an incident occurs.
 Once a judge determines a bail amount for a defendant, it is possible to secure their release by one of two methods: cash or surety.
 There are clear differences between these two methods, and everyone should know what they are before moving forward.

 A judge will take many aspects of the case into account during the arraignment.
 He or she will look at the severity of the crime or crimes in question, any crimes committed previously by the defendant; the role the defendant plays in their community, and the defendant’s financial situation.
 Once a judge has weighed each of the factors, they will decide if the defendant can leave jail, if they can be released upon their own recognizance, or if the accused individual needs to pay a fee for the security of their release.
 If the court decides that they need a financial assurance from the defendant, and a bail amount is assigned.
-The amount must be paid in full if the defendant pays with cash Bond Out Of Jail, or the bond can be promised to the court by a bail bond agent.
+The amount must be paid in full if the defendant pays with cash surety bond jail, or the bond can be promised to the court by a bail bond agent.